aleksyara/read4me/README.md

 * You have a lot of documents to read.
-* User doesn’t have time to read long-read social media posts.
+* You don't have time for interesting long-read material but eager to know about it.
-* You want to improve your English skills and learn languages from different  dialects.
+* You want to learn a new language